 The history of Chania, being the second most important city on Crete, is closely related to the past of the island.
 Years of foreign domination are clear though distinguishable traces in every corner of the territory.
 Yet, not all of them are wounds, though.

-Venetians ruled over the island from 1204 until 1699, when it was known as Regno di Candia.
+The Venetian Republic, La Serenissima, ruled over the island from 1204 until 1699, when it was known as Regno di Candia.
 The cultural legacy of this domination is still very much visible in every city and Chania is no exception.

 By the end of the Venetian rule, after succumbing to the Ottoman conquerors, only a few families still possessed titles of Venetian nobility.
-The Reniers (also knowns as Renieri) remain the only to still preserve their name up until today.
+The Reniers (in Italian, I Renieri) remain the only ones to still preserve their name up until today.

-The Domus Renier Boutique Hotel is a living memory of the Cretan Renaissance.
-It’s located in the premises of one of the most impressive Venetian townhouses, in the heart of the old Chania.
+Domus Renier Boutique Hotel is a living memory of the Cretan Renaissance.
+It’s located on the premises of one of the most impressive Venetian townhouses, in the heart of the old Chania.